Fields of activities

 We support educational initiatives and research projects and partner with key south African public and civic organisations in order to promote the national dialogue and progress on pressing social, political and developmental issues.
 Through this work, the Foundation aims to support the sustainable social and economic development of South Africa.
 An important aspect of the HSF cooperation with South African institutions is also to facilitate an exchange with Government, the Judiciary, the Police and the public in general in order to combat crime and to strengthen violence prevention initiatives.

-The projects of Hanns Seidel Foundation are funded by the German Federal Ministry for Economic Cooperation and Development and the Bavarian State Chancellery.
+The projects of Hanns Seidel Foundation are funded by the German Federal Ministry for Economic Cooperation and Development, the Bavarian State Chancellery, and the Federal Foreign Office.

-Partnering with the Nelson Mandela Foundation (NMF) and the Catholic Parliamentary Liaison Office (CPLO), the Hanns Seidel Foundation is working with two renowned local organizations that contribute to shaping social dialogue and discourse in South Africa.
+Partnering with the Catholic Parliamentary Liaison Office (CPLO), the Hanns Seidel Foundation is working with a renowned local organization that contributes to shaping social dialogue and discourse in South Africa.
+The Catholic Parliamentary Liaison office hosts panel discussions, it publishes interviews with eminent South Africans and Briefing papers.

-Current political and socio-economic issues are taken up with both partner organizations and discussed in seminars, workshops and conferences with decision-makers from politics and business, academics, representatives of civil society organizations and interested citizens.
+Current political and socio-economic issues are taken up with our partner organizations and discussed in seminars with decision-makers from politics and business, academics, representatives of civil society organizations, and interested citizens.
 Many of the events receive extensive attention in traditional and social media, and video recordings or podcasts are often made available online.

 Follow activities by reading articles in the News section or on our Facebook and Twitter pages or on YouTube.